gsouzavd/heat_transfer_GUI_matlab/README.md

-# heat_transfer_GUI_matlab
+# GUI - MatLab - Simulation of Heat Transfer

 MatLab GUIDE program

+Simulation of a perfect retangular body under themodinamical constrains:
+  - Convection
+  - Conduction
+  - Adiabatic walls
+  - Heat generation

-Simulation modeled in a finite difference approach with an explicit model.
+The simulation modeled in a finite difference approach with an explicit model.

 Languages:
 Portuguese